When your applications operate independently, data silos emerge.

 4. It offers an extremely fast go-to market.

-Since an EA platform is easy to use, business users can build their workflow automations and take them live in just a matter of days.
+Since an integration-led automation platform is easy to use, business users can build their workflow automations and take them live in just a matter of days.

 The platform should also have a customer success team on hand to guide you and your team in building the first few integrations and automations.
 This all but guarantees that your team can adapt to and get value from the platform quickly.